DDB: Diffusion Driven Balancing to Address Spurious Correlations: Problem setup

 \section{Problem setup}

 Given a dataset $D_{tr} = \{(x_i, y_i)\}_{i=0}^{N}$, a typical classifier $f$ is aimed at estimating $P(y|x)$.
-We consider the compositional nature~\cite{yao2022improvingoutofdistributionrobustnessselective} of the samples $\{x_i\}_{i=0}^{N}$, where any sample consists of two types of features: core features ($c$) and spurious features ($s$).
+We model the problem with Structrul Causal We consider the compositional nature~\cite{yao2022improvingoutofdistributionrobustnessselective} of the samples $\{x_i\}_{i=0}^{N}$, where any sample consists of two types of features: core features ($c$) and spurious features ($s$).
 Core features (c) causally determine the correct label of the sample, while the spurious features (s) correlate with the label mainly due to irrelevant peculiarities of the dataset, e.g., class imbalances.
 These features are not inherently predictive.
 In other words, $P(y|s) \neq P(y)$.

 To clarify, we provide a quick example from CelebA dataset~\cite{liu2015deeplearningfaceattributes}.
 The objective in CelebA is to classify images of celebrities as blond or non-blond.
 Hence, the hair color serves as the core feature.
 However, other attributes, such as gender (male/female) and hair length (short/long), may correlate with the label (blond/non-blond) due to the peculiar composition of the dataset.
 Specifically, most images of blond individuals in the dataset are of women with long hair.
 This leads to a spurious correlation between female gender and long hair with the blond hair color.